 Romans 2:7

-Chapter 1 and started with Romans Chapter 2.
-At the end of Romans Chapter 1
+At the end of Romans Chapter 1 Paul had

-Paul had given a revealing and unpleasant account of human nature and the kinds
+given a revealing and unpleasant account of human nature and the kinds of sins

-of sins that humans so easily fall into.
-The problems of the world, center
+that humans so easily fall into.
+The problems of the world center around the

-around the sin problem.
-Money will not solve as many things as some people
+sin problem.
+Money will not solve as many things as some people think, because

-think, because unless you solve the sin problem, more money will only give you
+unless you solve the sin problem, more money will only give you more

-We need to look at a couple of more of the
+We need to look at a couple more of the

 sins in depth that are listed at the end of Romans 1.
 Paul made it clear that

 humans have a problem with truthfulness.
-He said in Rom.
-1:29 that humans are full
+He said in Romans 1:29 that humans are

-of deceit, and he said in verse 31 that they are covenant breakers.
-Humans tend
+full of deceit, and he said in verse 31 that they are covenant breakers.
+Humans

-to lie and to not tell the truth, especially if they have something to gain.
-I
+tend to lie and to not tell the truth, especially if they have something to

-was at a used car dealership the other day and was talking to one of the
+gain.
+I was at a used car dealership the other day and was talking to one of

 anyone in his business.
 He said that he and his friends have a saying that if